 The easiest and recommended way to get a development environment ready to hack is to use the Rails development box.

 2 The Hard Way

-In case you can't use the Rails development box, see section above, these are the steps to manually build a development box for Ruby on Rails core development.
+In case you can't use the Rails development box, see section below, these are the steps to manually build a development box for Ruby on Rails core development.

 2.1 Install Git

 Ruby on Rails uses Git for source code control.
 The Git homepage has installation instructions.
 There are a variety of resources on the net that will help you get familiar with Git:

 - Try Git course is an interactive course that will teach you the basics.

 - The official Documentation is pretty comprehensive and also contains some videos with the basics of Git.